swcarpentry/r-novice-gapminder/04-data-structures-part1.md

 > ## Challenge 2 {.challenge}
 > Is there a factor in our `cats` data.frame? what is its name?
 > Try using `?read.csv` to figure out how to keep text columns as character vectors instead of factors;
-> then write a command or two to show that the factor in `cats` is actually is a character vector when loaded in this way.
+> then write a command or two to show that the factor in `cats` is actually a character vector when loaded in this way.
 >

 In modeling functions, it's important to know what the baseline levels are.
 This is assumed to be the